Weld Coxe, Hon. AIA — Professional Services Visionary and Thought Leader

 Edward Keegan covered the basics of Weld’s professional life in his article posted on ARCHITECT online.
 I noted a couple of things that probably would have caused Weld to pick up the phone or send a note — Weld studied at Harvard College (not University — he was always careful to make the distinction), and the AIA’s Code of Ethics changed in the 1970s.1

-I’m making a point of the ethics date issue because in the late 1960s and early 1970s, when Weld was writing his seminal book Marketing Architectural and Engineering Services (and when I started working in architecture), architects were not allowed to advertise or promote themselves in unseemly ways.2 In today’s world of marketing and (especially) social media, almost everything we do would have been considered to be unethical.
+I’m making a point of the ethics date issue because in the late 1960s and early 1970s, when Weld was writing his seminal book Marketing Architectural and Engineering Services (and when I began working in architecture), architects were not allowed to advertise or promote themselves in unseemly ways.2 In today’s world of marketing and (especially) social media, almost everything we do would have been considered to be unethical.

 Weld’s “intention to lift the veil of mystery” about promotion and business development was no doubt viewed by many architects and engineers as heresy.
 For many others, his theories not only had great resonance, but his book also became THE marketing bible in our industry, especially after the recession of 1974, when most of us in the A/E world found ourselves in dire need of work.